SpamTagger/.github/profile/README.md

 # 📨 Free and Open Source Spam Filtering Tools 📨

-## ⚠️ Attention needed to fix ClamAV on existing MailCleaner® appliances ⚠️
+## ⚠️ Attention: Existing MailCleaner® Enterprise Edition Users ⚠️

-If you have an existing MailCleaner appliance and have noticed that the ClamAV service is no longer starting, please see [this discussion thread](https://github.com/SpamTagger/SpamTagger-Plus/discussions/59).
-Please follow [this repository](https://github.com/SpamTagger/SpamTagger-Plus) for additional discussions related to ongoing support of MailCleaner®.
+Alinto are no longer renewing support contracts.
+At the end of your contract you can expect to have your machines forcibly unregistred.
+This process can have some undesirable consequences.
+Please see this [this comment](https://github.com/orgs/SpamTagger/discussions/1#discussioncomment-15008718) for a description of what you can expect and for tips to limit most of the negative impacts by proactively unregistering your own machine more gracefully.

 ## 🚧 Continued MailCleaner® Development 🚧